 On June 24, 2011, New York officially enacted the Marriage Equality Act, becoming the sixth state in the United States to legalize same sex marriages.
 The legislation passed after several weeks of intense negotiations and fund raising and lobbying efforts on both sides of the issues.

 Rhode Island became the sixth and final New England state to approve marriage equality -- and the 10th nationwide (at the time).
 The Rhode Island legislature passed a bill legalizing same-sex marriage on May 2, 2013; it went into effect on August 1, 2013.

 In 1999, The Vermont Supreme Court ruled in Baker v.
 Vermont that same-sex couples are "entitled under Chapter I, Article 7, of the Vermont Constitution to the same benefits and protections afforded by Vermont law to married opposite-sex couples."

 On February 8, 2012, the Washington State Senate passed a bill that legalized same-sex marriage.
 The Senate passed the bill 28-21, with four Republican Senators crossing party lines in the vote.
 The bill was signed into law by Governor Christin Gregoire, but challenged by a petition.
-The law was put to a referendum on the 2012 general election ballot, where it passed with 51.8 percent of the vote.
+The law was put to a referendum on the 2012 general election ballot as Referendum 74, where it passed with 51.8 percent of the vote.